raspberrypilearning/charting-champions/en/step_3.md

 ValueError: invalid literal for int() with base 10: 'medals' on line 19 in main.py
 ```

 This message means Python can't convert 'medals' into a number with `int()`.
-This is because the first line of `data.csv` is different to all the others: instead of a team and the number of medals they have won, it is the headings 'team' and 'medals'.
+This is because the first line of `data.csv` is different to all the others.
+Instead of a team and the number of medals they have won, the first line is the headings: 'team' and 'medals'.

 **Debug:** There are some other bugs you might find here: